gutsy-robot/website/content/home/about.md

 # About Me

-I am a senior undergraduate at IIT Delhi, with a deep interest in Robotics and Human-Robot Interaction.
+I am a senior undergraduate at IIT Delhi, with a deep interest in Robotics, Human-Robot Interaction and Computer Vision.
 I aim to design autonomous agents with cognitive capabilities that can interact with humans naturally.
 I want to apply my knowledge of Robotics and AI in conjunction with Human Ergonomics to design robots which can co-exist with humans.
+I am particularly interested in the problems of Human-Robot Interaction Design, Autonomous Driving and Robot Learning from Demonstration.

+I have had the good fortune of working with many amazing HRI researchers including Prof. Holly Yanco and Prof. Mary-Anne Williams.

-On the side, I am also passionate about trekking, sports and country music.
+Outside of work, I am quite passionate about hiking and sports.